Pimmz/Project-4/README.md

 ### User Authentication

-- Django's @method_decorator is used to make sure that any requests to access secure pages by non-authenticated users are redirected to the login page.
+- Django's @method_decorator is used to make sure that any requests to access secure pages by non-authenticated users are redirected to the signup page.
-- Django's conditional statement {% if user.is_authenticated %} was also used to ensure certain pages were only accessible to login users.
+- Django's conditional statement {% if user.is_authenticated %} was also used to ensure certain pages were only accessible to logged-in users.

 ### Form Validation